 Mid Michigan College’s long-term commitment has been to provide a working and learning environment that is safe, secure, and respectful.
 The exchange of information in a considerate, honest and productive manner is the foundation on which good human relations and Mid’s Core Values of excellence are built.
 Communication should always be the first recourse to any meaningful exchange.
 However, we do realize that in reality, communication is occasionally complex.
 In any healthy environment, concerns, complaints, disputes, and needs for improvement, arise.
 Differences emerge from miscommunication, perceived injustices, or misunderstandings.
 By bringing these situations to our attention, the College can use these issues as a means for improvement.

 Our reporting forms can be used to provide feedback, report a personal or safety concern, file a complaint, or disclose a grievance.
 Please click on the title below that best corresponds to the situation that you wish to address and you will be routed to the corresponding report form.
-Should you wish to learn more about governing policies, procedures, conflict resolution, or if you are uncertain of which resource is best for the situation, please contact Tricia Farrell, Director of Security Operations and Systems at email@example.com or by phone (989) 386-6622 ext.
+Should you wish to learn more about governing policies, procedures, conflict resolution, or if you are uncertain of which resource is best for the situation, please contact Tricia Farrell, Director of College Compliance and Ethics at firstname.lastname@example.org or by phone (989) 386-6622 ext.
 394.

 If this concern is an emergency that requires the assistance of police, fire or ambulance, call 911